AscentionOne/CapstoneNewsApp/README.md

 ## 🌐 Networking

-While fetching the news from remote API I use Retrofit, a type-safe REST client for Android.
-The advantage of using Retrofit is it automatically serializes the JSON response and also works well with other popular converters, for example, Gson and Moshi.
-Here I am using Moshi.
-Retrofit handles threading automatically and works well with Kotlin Coroutine (support `suspend` function).
+While fetching the news from remote API I use `Retrofit`, a type-safe REST client for Android.
+The advantage of using Retrofit is it automatically serializes the JSON response and works well with other popular converters, for example, `Gson` and `Moshi`.
+Here I am using `Moshi`.
+Moreover, it removes lots of boilerplate code when implementing network requests.
+Retrofit handles threading automatically and also works well with Kotlin Coroutine (support `suspend` function).

 ## 🎠 Kotlin Coroutine

 Asynchronous programming is also very important for the modern app.
 I use Kotlin Coroutine to manage asynchronous tasks.
 Coroutine let you write asynchronous code in a synchronous way that is easy to read and understand.
-It lets you run a block of code (ex: network request) in a particular thread without blocking the UI thread.
+It lets you run a block of code (ex: network request) in a particular thread without blocking the UI thread(Main thread).

 ## 📚 Data Persistence

 For local database, I am using Room as the single source of truth.
 Room is an abstract layer on top of SQLite and also works well with Coroutine.
+It is also part of Android Jetpack architecture components.

 ## 💉 Dependency Injection

-Since the app may have dependencies, for example, `ViewModel` may have a dependency on the `Repository`, and the Repository may have dependencies on remote API and local database.
+Since the app may have dependencies between UI state and data layer.
+For example, `ViewModel` may have a dependency on the `Repository`, and the Repository may have dependencies on remote API and local database.
 This is where Hilt comes into play.
 Hilt is a dependency injection library built on top of Dagger and is supported by Google.
 It lets developers write less boilerplate code and makes the app easier to test.

 ## 🧪 Testing

 Testing is a very important part of the app development process.
 You want to make sure your code works well before releasing it to the public.
 This is also true when you are working on a large project with different teams.
-You do not want others to debug your code and waste everyone's valuable time.For testing, I am using MockK, a mocking library for Kotlin, for unit testing.
-Espresso for UI testing.
+You do not want others to debug your code and waste everyone's valuable time.

+**Unit testing**: I am using MockK, a mocking library for Kotlin.

+**UI testing**: Espresso is used for View-based UI testing, here in the app is Activity.
+For testing Compose UI, Compose provides its own testing library and is interoperable with Espresso.

 ## Future work: